Emma B

-Emma Louise Boughton (born 27 November 1970), better known as Emma B, is a radio presenter in the UK.
+Emma Louise Boughton (born 27 November 1970) is an English radio presenter who worked for BBC Radio 1.

 Early career

 Boughton's childhood was spent in Canada before she moved to Birmingham, England as a teenager.
 She graduated from the University of Exeter with a BA in English and Drama, staying on as a sabbatical officer organising all the live events and skiing competitively for the university.
 She came seventh in the giant slalom in the British university championships.

 Her first experience with radio was at the age of seven as part of a drama on BBC Radio Oxford with Timmy Mallett.
 She worked at Radio Caroline (at Bristol dock) before writing articles for media magazines, which included Kerrang!.
 She also presented a daily children's show along with Timmy Mallet at Radio Oxford, where she was called Susan Zinc.

 BBC

 Boughton joined BBC Radio 1 in April 1998, presenting an early Saturday morning show from 4 am to 7 am.
 In 1999, she took over the Saturday afternoon show from 1 pm to 3 pm alongside Sara Cox and the Sunday night/Monday morning overnight slot from 1 am to 4 am.
 In addition to that, in January 2000, she co-presented the Sunday Surgery show, alongside Dr. Mark Hamilton every Sunday evening from 9 pm to 11 pm.
 Sunday Surgery dealt with social and health problems including sex, drugs, poverty and crime.
 She won four Sonys for the show and was singled out as having saved lives through the show.

 In September 2001, Boughton took over Saturday Breakfast from 7 am to 10 am as well as the Sunday Surgery show.
 She continued with Saturday Breakfast until late 2003.
 From 2004 to 2005, she also presented on BBC Radio 6 Music, filling in for various presenters such as Liz Kershaw, Gideon Coe, Vic McGlynn and Jane Gazzo.
 She has also presented Top of the Pops for the BBC World Service.